bring/developer-site/content/api/booking/labels/qr.md

 ## Label-Free Codes

-Label-Free codes are gradually being rolled out for select parcel return services.
-When you request QR codes for the following services, you will also receive a Label-Free code:
+Label free codes are gradually being rolled out for select parcel return services.
+When you request QR codes for the following services, you will also receive a label free code.

 - **Supported Services:**
   - 9300